NBISweden/workshop-reproducible-research/docs/git.md

 !!! note
     Maybe you didn't see the same message as indicated above?
 Is Git telling you to use a `git restore` instead?
-This is another one of Git's never and experimental commands, which aims to remove some confusion about what commands to what (as many have multiple functions).
+This is another one of Git's newer and experimental commands, which aims to remove some confusion about what commands do what (as many have multiple functions).
 While we have opted to stick with the old and stable commands until the new commands are no longer considered experimental, you are very welcome to use `git restore` instead of `git reset` to unstage the file above!